 Clients regard her as a tough negotiator who is dedicated to bringing justice to the family law system, one case at a time.
 Through her years of legal practice, Dana’s experience has extended far beyond the courtroom.
 A compassionate advocate for all stakeholders in a case, Dana understands that often, divorce litigation is not appropriate for protecting the best interests of the families and children tied to a dispute.
 She is trained and experienced in Collaborative Law; an alternative dispute resolution process that takes family law matters out of the courtroom.

-Committed to securing the best possible outcome for each case, Dana uses a combination of passion, ethic, and tenacity to get the job done.
+Committed to securing the best possible outcome for each case, Dana uses a combination of passion, ethics, and tenacity to get the job done.
 She received her certification for a nationally approved and recognized transformative mediation and conflict transformation skills training program.
 She is also a recognized Maryland Super Lawyer, Best Lawyer in America, and top female lawyer in the state of Maryland.

 Dana serves as a Court Ordered Settlement Conference Facilitator for the Family Division of the Circuit Court for Baltimore City and has taught courses on custody issues for the National Association of Social Workers.
 Prior to joining Brown, Goldstein & Levy in 1995, Dana was an attorney with Frank, Bernstein, Conaway & Goldman, where her practice was devoted exclusively to complex commercial litigation.

 Outside of the courtroom, Dana is a dedicated member of her community.
 She has served as the Vice-President and then President of the Ten Hills Community Association.
 She was instrumental in obtaining the historical designation for the Ten Hills community.
 She also worked closely with city officials and leaders from the surrounding communities in the redevelopment of the abandoned Uplands Apartments in Southwest Baltimore.